Undergraduate questions answered

 We normally expect potential applicants to visit the department on an Open Day where there will be staff and students to speak with.
 There are usually two of these in June and a further two in October.
 If you are unable to make any of these dates, the University offers Warwick Talk and Tours at various dates throughout the year which will give you an insight into studying at Warwick and also offers a tour of the campus.

 Independent visits are possible at other times, and maps of the campus are available from Senate House for you to wander around at your leisure.
-Whilst you can call into the department for a look and to collect a departmental brochure, there may not be anyone available to speak with.

 If you have been made an offer, you will receive an invite to one of our Offer Holder Open Days.
 These typically take place in the spring and offer a deeper insight into studying with us.

-More information on visiting the department.
+More information on visiting the departmentLink opens in a new window.

 Although it is not compulsory, we publish a reading list that we recommend you take a look at before you start with us.